Blog / Science Laboratory / How to Design a School Laboratory

 Core essentials include:

-• Modern gas and water taps, sinks, and waste systems
+• Modern gas and water taps, sinks, and waste systems, providing reliable and compliant utility access

 Furniture that supports learning outcomes